 REVIVE stands for ‘Refuse Vehicle Innovation and Validation in Europe’.
-The project will run for 4 years: from the beginning of 2018 until the end of 2021.
+The project will run from the beginning of 2018 until June 2024.

 REVIVE will significantly advance the state of development of fuel cell refuse trucks, by integrating fuel cell powertrains into 15 vehicles and deploying them across 8 sites in Europe.
 It will deliver substantial technical progress by integrating fuel cell systems from three suppliers into a mainstream DAF chassis, and developing effective hardware and control strategies to meet highly demanding refuse truck duty cycles.
 Specific work on standardisation will ensure that the lessons learned are applicable to the full range of OEMs supplying vehicles into the European market, helping to accelerate the introduction of next generation products.

 In parallel, an extensive monitoring and analysis task will ensure the data on the vehicles is captured and that the economics of the trucks both today and into the future is assessed.